House of Luzárraga: Role in Ecuadorian Economy & Banking

 Upon the death of his relative in 1847, Luzarraga was designated as the executor of President Rocafuerte's will.

 At the beginning of 1859, the House of Luzárraga had already amassed large fortunes, thanks in part due to the lucrative cocoa industry in the equatorial regions of South America at the time.
 Colombian writer Rufino Cuervo, in a letter dated November 6th, 1840, stated that he believed Manuel Antonio de Luzarraga to be "the richest man in Ecuador, and perhaps, in [all of Colombia]...."

 The Ecuadorian independence hero Manuel Antonio de Luzárraga obtained authorization from the government to establish a bank in Guayaquil.
 A bank was created under the name of Banco de Circulación y Descuento de Manuel Antonio de Luzarraga (later to be renamed Banco de Provisora).

-In November of 1860, the Banco del Ecuador began operations in Guayaquil under authorization of General José Antonio Gómez Valverde.
+In November 1860, the Banco del Ecuador began operations in Guayaquil under authorization of General José Antonio Gómez Valverde.
 Initially, it operated with banknotes ceded by the Bank of Manuel Antonio de Luzarraga, but later it put its own banknotes into circulations with denominations of 2 and 4 reales, and 1, 5, 10, 20, 100, 500, and 1,000 pesos.
 The bank was given permission to issue up to 500,000 Pesos, and was allowed to maintain reserves of up to 50,000 pesos in silver coinage.
 Later, in 1861, the National Convention granted the bank a further right to mint 200,000 pesos worth of coinage.
 While it is unclear how long the bills were in circulation, there was a dispute in the 1860s about the banknotes that General Guillermo Franco authorized, but the Jefe Superior rejected as legal tender.

 On banknotes printed in London in 1863 by the Bank of Luzarraga, portraits of Manuel Antonio de Luzárraga and his wife Francisca Rico Rocafuerte are present.

-From 1864 to 1869, Lizardo García worked at the Bank of Luzarraga in the accounting and administration deparments.
+From 1864 to 1869, Lizardo García worked at the Bank of Luzarraga in the accounting and administration departments.
 He would later become the President of Ecuador.

 In an 1891 deed of transaction of the sons of Manuel Luzárraga, it is mentioned that a single strip of their hacienda (named Guaquilla), located in Babahoyo, contained over 1,600 cocoa trees.
 For scale, the hacienda would have produced over 3,000 pounds of chocolate every year, which, adjusted for inflation, would have been worth over $20,000 at the time.
 The strip was sold to the government in order to build a road named "La Via Flores".
 They were compensated by the government by payment of 1,920 sucres, which was equivalent to 1,419 ounces of silver, or in modern currency, equivalent to over $34,500.